Vaginal yeast infection: Pregnancy

 In pregnancy, higher levels of estrogen make a woman more likely to develop a yeast infection.
 During pregnancy, the Candida fungus is more common, and recurrent infection is also more likely.
 There is tentative evidence that treatment of asymptomatic candidal vulvovaginitis in pregnancy reduces the risk of preterm birth.

 Lifestyle

 While infections may occur without sex, a high frequency of intercourse increases the risk.
 Personal hygiene methods or tight-fitting clothing, such as tights and thong underwear, do not appear to increase the risk.

 Diseases

 Those with poorly controlled diabetes have increased rates of infection while those with well controlled diabetes do not.
 The risk of developing thrush is also increased when there is poor immune function, as with HIV/AIDS, or in those receiving chemotherapy.

 Diet

 A diet high in sugar may increase the risk of vaginal thrush; in some women, reducing sugar intake seems to reduce the risk of reoccurring vaginal thrush.

+Yeast infection in men

+Although most common in women, vaginal yeast infections can affect people of any gender who have a vagina.
+Several studies have found that high testosterone levels, commonly found in trans men and transmasculine nonbinary people, can dramatically reduce Lactobacillus in the vagina, causing vaginal dysbiosis.
+This increases the risk of both bacterial vaginosis and yeast infection.
+Application of estradiol cream to the vagina prevents this, although men may have concerns about this treatment due to the administration of estrogen.